Is my blended-delivery MS in Nonprofit Management as good as a traditional degree?

 How often do I attend class?

-The MS in Nonprofit Management degree is offered only as an accelerated learning, blended online weekend residency program or annual residency program.
-For the weekend residency model, over the course of 22 to 24 months (depending on final schedule), each residency will meet approximately ten weekends (starting Friday afternoon and ending mid-afternoon on Sunday).
+The MS in Nonprofit Management degree is offered only as a blended (residency plus online) program.
+Four-day residencies take place three times per year and are combined with distance learning in between each residency.
+The program takes 24 months to complete. each residency will meet approximately ten weekends (starting Friday afternoon and ending mid-afternoon on Sunday).
 Individuals are responsible for completing reading assignments and papers as "pre-work" before each week's residency as well as additional assignments given by professors at the conclusion of each residency.

 Can you begin the program at any time of year?